Remus670/Palmprint-Recognition-System-using-Image-Processing/README.md

 A small project for an image processing class.
 The goal is to recognize fingerprints by matching them against a small database, using classical computer vision methods (SIFT and a few preprocessing tricks) instead of deep learning.
 I tried 4 different methods and compared them on a public dataset to see which one works best.

-The project does not use any neural network — everything is built with OpenCV, NumPy and matplotlib.

 ## Dataset